 – Pack occasional treats – seaweed snacks, baked chips, cookies, a few vegan gummy worms.
 They have very healthy lunches, let them find a treat once in a while!

 – Have stock of different size containers (scroll down to ‘kitchen gear for kids and lunches).
 I have an entire cupboard with different sizes of containers.
 Some are ziploc, others are reused containers from nondairy yogurt or store-bought dips, etc. The smaller ones are great for fruit and snacky items, the larger ones for pasta, sandwiches, etc. One day I may reveal my crazy cupboard of containers and lids!
 If you prefer a bento box, this Planetbox gets top reviews.

 – We all need shortcuts.
 You may not always get to making marinated tofu, making soup, or baking muffins.
 Get some Amy’s burgers or other veg burgers that you can easily heat and put in a sandwich, and pick up healthier granola bars or snack cookies.
 Try Amy’s baked beans in a wrap with rice (I always add about 1 cup or more of black or kidney beans to stretch it out) or Amy’s alphabet soup – amp up the nutritional profile by adding beans, cubed potatoes or sweet potatoes, or cubed tofu.
 Try a pre-marinated tofu which simply needs to be sliced or lightly heated.
 Keep some quick fixes on hand to avoid mama (or papa) food-prep burnout!

-With that, I hope you enjoy these school lunch tips.
-PLEASE share some of your own!
 What recipes do you rely on regularly?
 And, what are your go-to snacks and meals to pack into lunches.
 Any terrific quick-fixes to share?